apache/shardingsphere/docs/document/content/features/test-engine/_index.en.md

 >
 >SQL-TYPE : is one of or collection of dal,dcl，ddl，dml，dql，tcl
 >
->SHARDING-TYPE : is one of or collection of db，dbtbl_with_primary_replica_replication，primary_replica_replication，tbl
+>SHARDING-TYPE : is one of or collection of db，dbtbl_with_replica_query，replica_query，tbl